Acupuncture is an ancient treatment that is used in Traditional Chinese Medicine - TCM - which originated in China over

 How many treatments will I need?

 The frequency and number of the needed treatments differ from person to person.
 Some people experience dramatic relief in the first treatment.
 For complex or long-standing chronic conditions, one to two treatments per week for several weeks or months may be recommended.
 For acute problems, usually fewer visits are required, usually 5 to 10 visits in total.
 We will discuss together an individualized treatment plan that includes the expected number of treatments during your initial visit.

 This cannot be answered commonly since everybody has a different level in experiencing pain.
 Applying the needle can give various sensations, sometimes you might feel a light pinch while inserting the needle, followed by a warm sensation along the Meridian, or a dull light pressure sensation around the Acupuncture point.
 Often Clients do not even feel the insertion of the needle but comment a feeling of warmth or tingling in the needled area.
 These sensations depend on the complains and the condition of your body.

-Please do not consume any stimulants like spicy food, alcohol, sugars, coffee or black/green tea 2 hours prior to treatment .
+It is advised not to eat or drink any stimulants like spicy food, alcohol, coffee or black/green tea prior to treatment .

 Please contact me for further information.